3 Must-Have Tips for Eating Out With Baby

 To make the restaurant experience healthier and more enjoyable for everyone, try these tips for eating out.

 Hungry babies don’t like to wait!
 Put some easy food in your diaper bag or handbag so you can feed your baby at the restaurant if they're hungry before the meal arrives.

 Food ideas for babies:

 - Ripe banana

-- Unsweetened applesauce cup or other fruit cups (packed in 100 percent juice or water, not syrup)
+- Unsweetened fruit cups (packed in 100 percent juice or water, not syrup) or veggie cups

 - Dry cereal or crackers